Applies to: All current Focusrite audio interfaces

 Setting the audio interface as the audio device

-2. Set your microphone input to the audio interface you would like to use.
+2. Set the Microphone (Input) and Speaker (Output) to the audio interface you would like to use.

 To confirm the quality of your incoming audio signal, you can create a test recording and listen back.

 By default, Zoom will sum these inputs to mono.
 This means your caller can hear both inputs in both sides of their headphones/speakers.
-If you are recording a stereo source and wish for the caller to hear Input 1 in the left side and Input 2 in the right side of their headphones/speakers, you can select Enable Stereo sound in the Audio Settings tab of Zoom.
+If you are recording a stereo source and wish for the caller to hear one input in the left side and one input in the right side of their headphones/speakers, you can select Enable Stereo sound in the Audio Settings tab of Zoom.

 If you have one of our larger audio interfaces and you wish to get more than two inputs into Zoom AND/OR you wish to set up separate mixes of audio for what you hear in your headphones/speakers and what the Zoom caller(s) is hearing, please follow the steps in the below articles.